Home

 By Creative Primary Literacy

-A Google Forms close reading activity with comprehension and grammar questions followed by an extension task about the religious beliefs and practices of the Aztec Empire in modern-day Mexico.
+A Google Forms close reading activity with comprehension and grammar questions followed by an extension task that will boost your students' understanding of the Mesolithic Era of the Stone Age, also known as the Middle Stone Age.

 The NO PREP informational text activity is ideal for distance learning and perfect for students in fifth grade or sixth grade.
-The resource, which also comes in PDF format, allows students to learn key facts about the civilization whilst working on their comprehension skills.
+The resource, which also comes in PDF format, allows students to learn key facts about the historical period whilst working on their comprehension skills.

 Included in this resource: